-The following Management's Discussion and Analysis ("MD&A") is current as of April 29, 2019.
-This MD&A contains a review and analysis of financial results for Fiorentina Minerals Inc. ("the Company") for the year ended December 31, 2019.
+The following Management's Discussion and Analysis ("MD&A") is current as of June 12, 2020.
+This MD&A contains a review and analysis of financial results for Fiorentina Minerals Inc. ("the Company") for the three months ended March 31, 2020.

-This MD&A supplements but does not form part of the audited annual financial statements of the Company and notes thereto for the year ended December 31, 2019, and consequently should be read in conjunction with the afore-mentioned financial statements and notes thereto.
+This MD&A supplements but does not form part of the interim condensed financial statements of the Company and notes thereto for the three months ended March 31, 2020, and consequently should be read in conjunction with the afore-mentioned financial statements and notes thereto and with the Company's audited financial statements and related notes for the year ended December 31, 2019.